sparknz/SET-React/src/components/SETThemeProvider/SETThemeProvider.md

 > Note: you should never need to use the backgroundColor helper file directly, as any div with a background should be created using the Box component.

-The color helpers can be used like so:
 ``` jsx static
 const MyComponent1 = styled.p`
     ${textColor('default')} //color: #123456;